Multilinear Duality and Factorisation for Brascamp-Lieb-type Inequalities with applications: Introduction

 \subsection{The multilinear setting}

 The purpose of this paper is to develop duality and factorisation theories for certain classes of multilinear operators which are analogous to those that we have set out above in the linear setting.
 Amusingly, the notion of ``factorisation'' manifests itself in two distinct ways in our development.
 One of these is as a multilinear analogue of a formulation of a Maurey-type theorem as was briefly outlined in the discussion of the case $0 < q < 1$ above.
-The other is that our duality theory (corresponding to the case $1 \leq q < \infty$) will be expressed in terms of pointwise factorisation properties of certain spaces of functions.
+The other is that our duality theory (corresponding to the case $1 \leq q < \infty$) will be expressed in terms of pointwise factorisation properties of certain spaces of functions. {\em Even simple instances of these pointwise factorisation results are new and striking: see Section~\ref{appl1} below.}

 We begin by describing the scenario in which we shall work and the classes of operators we shall consider.

 Let $(X,{\rm d}\mu)$ and $(Y_j,{\rm d}\nu_j)$, for $j=1,\dots,d$, be measure spaces,\footnote{Throughout the paper, when we refer to measure spaces $X$, $Y$ or $Y_j$ without explicit mention of the measure, it is implicit that the corresponding measures are $\mu$, $\nu$ and $\nu_j$ respectively, unless the context demands otherwise.} let $\mathcal{S}(Y_j)$ denote the class of real-valued simple functions (i.e. finite linear combinations of characteristic functions of measurable sets of {\em finite} measure) on $Y_j$, and let $\mathcal{M}(X)$ denote the class of real-valued measurable functions on $X$.
 Let $T_1,\dots,T_d$ be linear maps